cellplatform/platform-0.1.0/code/cell.electron/README.md

 ## .env

-The packager requires several environment variables to run.
+The packager requires several environment variables to sign and notalize the build.
 Ensure you have a `.env` file in the root containing the following:

 ```bash
 OSX_SIGN_IDENTITY = "Developer ID Application: <name> (<id>)"